 of North Carolina, April 1963

 Other notable people such as Benjamin Franklin, Francis Hopkinson, Dr. Benjamin Rush and George Ross, all signers of the Declaration of Independence, are buried at Christ Church as well.
-You can see a map of the Christ Church burial grounds , including the location of Hewes' memorial stone here.
-(Be patient, it takes a while for the map to download).
+You can learn more about the Christ Church Burial Grounds here.

 In 1894, a monument to the three North Carolina signers of the Declaration of Independence was erected on the grounds of the Guilford Courthouse National Military Park, the scene of the Battle of Guilford Courthouse.
 The bodies of John Penn and William Hooper were reinterred here at that time, but since the location of his grave was unknown, obviously Joseph Hewes could not be reinterred here with the others.
 The statue on top of the monument represents William Hooper, whom John Adams called one of the great "Orators of Congress."
 The inscription on the monument reads like this: